anderhos/Applied-Machine-Learning/README.md

-# DAT200
+# Applied Machine Learning
-Assignments for Applied Machine Learning at the Norwegian University of Life Sciences
+Assignments for DAT200, DAT300 and other projects related to Applied Machine Learning at the Norwegian University of Life Sciences